semaphoreci/book-monorepo-cicd/chapters/04-continuous-delivery.md

 When you have finished installing the CLI, type `heroku login` and follow the authentication process.

-## 3.3 Deployment strategy
+## 3.3 Initial deployment

 We begin with a look at deploying the monorepo services as separate applications on Heroku.
-Later on, as we gain confidence, we’ll incorporate a staging step to run tests on a live environment.
+Later on, as we gain confidence, we’ll incorporate a staging step to run pre-production tests.

+### 3.3.1 Application names and URLs

-In short, we're going to create three apps, one for each service.
+In short, we're going to create three apps, one for each service:

 | Service | App Name              | Service URL                         |
 | ------- | --------------------- | ----------------------------------- |